Surin vs Kamala Property: Luxury or Rental Demand?

 Surin vs Kamala Phuket: Which Area Wins in 2026?

 Quick verdict: choose Surin for boutique luxury, scarcity and a quieter premium feel.
 Choose Kamala for family demand, more practical infrastructure and a broader rental pool.
 If you care about cashflow and usability, Kamala is usually easier.
 If you care about prestige and scarcity, Surin has the stronger brand.
+The right answer depends on whether you want a trophy asset or a simpler rental story.

 | Goal | Better choice | Reason |